DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ## "Alternate" Level Update
 - We have a level that serves as a visual baseline for what the "alternate" rooms are supposed to look like
+- It still needs to be tweaked a little, but this is the direction we're going in